Plan the perfect weekend in San Diego

 Grab some coffee and some food to go and head down to the next stop:

 Waterfront Park is a great spot of a little picnic.
 Splash around the fountain and enjoy the view over the bay as you enjoy your Saturday morning brunch.
-There is also a great playground, so this is perfect if you are traveling with kids.
+There is also a great playground, so this is perfect if you are traveling with younger kids.

 After a relaxing morning at the market and the park, walk along the waterfront and head to the USS Midway Museum, the large aircraft carrier right in the heart of downtown.